This article applies to:

 - Why is the "from" or "to" address shown in my email client not matched by SEG rules?

-- Why is a spoofed message whitelisted?
+- Why is a spoofed message allowed to pass?

 SEG rules use the following data when matching addresses:

-- Where addressed from and Except where addressed from:
+- Where addressed from

 - In Content Analysis rules (also known as Standard rules in earlier versions), these conditions check BOTH the originator address header field AND the envelope sender (return-path).
 The conditions trigger if either address is in the list you provided.